Your cookie preferences

 Over half of UK smartphone users have an iPhone.
 Therefore, if you're looking to make the switch from Android, you'll be in good company!
 You'll also get the benefit of Apple-exclusive apps and features, such as FaceTime.

 But unfortunately, iPhones have a premium price tag to match their top-quality products.
-The latest iPhone 15 range is priced between £849 for the entry-level model all the way up to £1,199 for the iPhone 15 Pro Max.
+And its latest iPhone 14 range are priced between £849 for the entry-level model all the way up to an i-watering £1,199 for the iPhone 14 Pro Max.

 Need help choosing the best iPhone for you?
 Read our guide on which iPhone you should buy.